-- Receive the package from your TetraScience delivery team.
-The package should contain the following 3 items
+Receive the package from your TetraScience delivery team.
+The package should contain these three items:

 - Exported ZIP file